 (i) to the Chief Executive of the member, or

-(b) If the complainant is dissatisfied with any solution proposed by the member, or it is referred initially to the Secretary General, the following procedure will be used:
+(b) If the complainant is dissatisfied with any solution proposed by the member, or it is referred initially to the Director General, the following procedure will be used:

 (i) The complainant will be asked to set out details of the complaint in writing.

-(ii) The Secretary General will send a copy of the written complaint to the member requesting prompt remedial action; the complainant will be kept informed at all times.
+(ii) The Director General will send a copy of the written complaint to the member requesting prompt remedial action; the complainant will be kept informed at all times.

-(iii) If the Secretary General is not notified within 21 days that the matter has been resolved, he shall refer it to the Code Administrator and may notify the Council of the Association.
+(iii) If the Director General is not notified within 21 days that the matter has been resolved, he shall refer it to the Code Administrator and may notify the Board of the Association.

-(c) If the complainant is dissatisfied with the recommended action, or if the member fails to act as required by the Secretary General, the Secretary General shall refer the complaint to the Code Administrator.
+(c) If the complainant is dissatisfied with the recommended action, or if the member fails to act as required by the Director General, the Director General shall refer the complaint to the Code Administrator.